fulg0re/input-validator/README.md

   ...
   email: {
     type: 'Email',
-    errorMessage: 'Email is not valid'
+    errorMessage: 'Email is not valid',
+    identical: '...other field name...' // used for match passwords },
+  ...
+  password: {
+    type: 'String',
+    errorMessage: 'Password is not valid',
+    identical: 'confirmPassword' // used for matching two fields },
+  confirmPassword: {
+    type: 'String',
+    errorMessage: 'Password is not valid',
   },
   ...
 };